-11 Keto Foods to Add to Your MenuArticle posted in: Keto Friendly
+11 Keto Foods to Add to Your MenuArticle posted in: Diet & Nutrition

-You already have a general idea of what kinds of foods you should eat on a keto friendly diet.
+You already have a general idea of what kinds of foods you should eat on a low-carb diet.
 (Right?)
 Of course you do: Proteins, Healthy Fats and Non-Starchy Vegetables.
-These types of keto foods contain the least amount of net carbs, and you’ll set yourself up for weight loss success if you stick to the approved items on our Keto Friendly Grocery Guide.
+These types of keto foods contain the least amount of net carbs.

 But what types of Proteins have the lowest amount of net carbs but are also full of nutrients?
 What kinds of Healthy Fats will help keep you full and satisfied long after you eat?
-What kind of keto foods should you be eating on our keto-friendly meal plan?
+What kind of keto foods should you be adding into your low-carb meal plan?

 Here are 11 of our favorite keto foods to add to your menu:

 To kick off our list of keto foods, we’ve got a versatile superfood that can be enjoyed an array of ways.
 Shrimp is a Protein and one serving equals about three ounces.
 With exactly one carb per serving and 90 percent of the calories coming from protein (the rest come from fat), we’re big fans of this mild, tasty and very accessible food.
 A closer look at the nutritionals tells us that shrimp contain more than 20 vitamins and minerals including 50 percent of your daily selenium, which. according to Healthline, reduces inflammation and promotes heart health.
 Seek out wild-caught shrimp to avoid antibiotics and it’s always a safe bet to purchase frozen shrimp because they’re frozen just after they’re caught.
 If you buy fresh shrimp, the shells shouldn’t feel slimy or soft, nor should they have a fishy, ammonia-like smell.

 2. String Cheese